Mustaffa96/Node.js-Mastery-Roadmap-100-Breakdown-/installation/README.md

   (Or `yarn start`/`pnpm start` if you’re using those.)

 * **Check It Out:**

-Open your browser and go to http://localhost:3000.
+  Open your browser and go to `http://localhost:3000`.
 You’ll see “Selamat datang to my kampung app!”
 It’s like serving your nasi goreng to the whole kampung – simple but satisfying.

 # 4. Kampung Tips for Smooth Coding

-* **Keep Node Updated:** Run npm install -g npm or check the Node.js site for updates, macam sharpening your parang.
+* **Keep Node Updated:** Run `npm install -g npm` or check the Node.js site for updates, macam sharpening your parang.

 * **Clear Cache if Problems:** If npm/yarn/pnpm acts up, clear the cache:
-  * npm: npm cache clean --force
+  * npm: `npm cache clean --force`
-  * Yarn: yarn cache clean
+  * Yarn: `yarn cache clean`
-  * pnpm: pnpm store prune
+  * pnpm: `pnpm store prune`

-* **Use .gitignore:** Don’t upload node_modules to GitHub.
-Add it to .gitignore, like keeping your dirty laundry out of sight.
+* **Use .gitignore:** Don’t upload `node_modules` to GitHub.
+Add it to `.gitignore`, like keeping your dirty laundry out of sight.

 * **Learn More:** Check out Node.js docs or npm docs for deeper knowledge, macam listening to your nenek’s stories.